Budget for a 1- to 2-month trip to San Miguel:

 Airfare or gas (be real about your car’s mileage efficiency and the price of gas, which is more in Mexico now than in the U.S. and goes by liter).

 * Tip to avoid getting ripped off at Mexican pumps: order in 20-liter packets vs by an amount.
 Harder to fix the pump that way.
-And I get the more expensive “roja” premium gas because Mexican regular “verde” is not as pure as American gas and will make your car ping.
+And I get the more expensive “roja” premium gas because Mexican regular “verde” is not as pure as American gas and can make your car ping.
 [2021 update: Our car is so old…a 2002 Ford Explorer…that I did some research a few years back to find out if we really need to pay for premium gas and the answer is no. So we’ve been using the “verde” gas and it’s fine.
 If you rent a car, be sure to ask if you need premium gas.]

 * If you’re flying to San Miguel, check all three airports: MEX (Mexico City, 4 hours away), BJX (León/Silao, 90 min. away) and QRO (Querétaro 45 min. away) and add in ground transportation, which can eliminate any savings by flying into MEX.

 Checked luggage fees.
 I avoid the fee for the second piece of luggage by packing a full suitcase inside an empty one, and carrying souvenirs home in the larger one.
 Or if I am donating stuff from the U.S. to a Mexican charity, I bring two suitcases down, empty the larger one, and pack my smaller case inside the larger one on the way home.